Additional Media by

 That’s not all of them, Opiana reminded me, as we made our way over to the team.
 When I asked where the others were, he told me that some had been deployed to Quiapo and the Binondo area (Ongpin) to work on special operations under the request of the local barangays.
 I asked if that meant some riverbanks were left unmanned.
 It happens, he shrugged.
 It’s unavoidable.

-Clockwise from Top Left: A River Warrior traverses Estero de Quiapo; a makeshift scooper is used to clean the waterways; as much as 500 sacks of garbage have been used in a single cleanup operation; Gloria Hernandez, leader of the River Angels, has been a River Warrior since 2009.
+Clockwise from Top Left: A River Warrior traverses Estero de Quiapo via a makeshift raft; a makeshift scooper is used to clean the waterways; the River Warriors collecting garbage during a cleanup operation; Gloria Hernandez, leader of the River Angels.

 As it stands, there are 47 River Warriors under the leadership of Opiana and Gutierrez; about a 1:1 ratio of River Warriors to the esteros of the Pasig River.
 While there are other groups under PRRC, the River Warriors are the only ones tasked to clean the waterways, spending days, weeks, and even months on a clean-up operation for at least seven hours a day.
 Once the areas have been swept clean, the responsibility of maintaining the esteros is then passed to the respective barangays.